PrestaShop/prestashop-specs/back-office/wishlist.md

 You can remove a product from the favorites directly within the product sheet or a product listing, by clicking on the heart (which becomes empty).

 Products with several options:
-- if I delete my product from the product sheet: the product with combinations X and quantity Y will be deleted
+- If I delete my product from a product page, the product with combinations X and quantity Y will be removed.
-- if I delete my product from a product listing (where I don't have any combination options), it deletes only the product with the default combination if it was added.
-Otherwise, if I have added a combination as a favorite that isn't the default one, then the product block in the listing will not have the heart filled.
-The heart is filled only if the merchant has added the product with its default combination.
+- If I delete my product from a listing page (where there are no combination options), it removes only the product with the default combination - if it ever was added.
+If I have added any combination that is not the default one, then the product block in the listing does not display the full heart icon.
+It is full only if I have added the product with its default combination.

 Exemple : if I didn't added the product with the default combination in my favorite list For example I have a tshirt with following combinations: